michaeltlombardi/getting-github/README.md

 The following steps will be performed every time we want to practice this workflow:

+0. Ensure your local clone is up to date with the upstream project
 1. Create a feature branch to track your changes
 2. Make your changes to the new branch
 3. Commit the changes to the branch